Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Background

 \section{Background}

 As above, I'll consider here a pair of uncertain variables $(Y,\Theta) \in \YY \times \TT$.
 The most common situation in the statistical literature is that where $\Theta$ represents the parameter of a precise statistical model for $Y$, i.e., where $(Y \mid \Theta=\theta) \sim \prob_{Y|\theta}$, with $\prob_{Y|\theta}$ an ordinary or precise probability distribution on $\YY$.
-Generally, there could be a model for the (precise) distribution of $Y$, parametrized by some $\Psi$, and then the quantity of interest $\Theta$ is just a functional of $\Psi$.
-This allows for cases common in certain nonparametric problems, where $\Theta$ is a density function or some other infinite-dimensional feature \citep[e.g.,][]{ghosal.vaart.book, tsybakov2009}.
-In machine learning applications, it's common to be given a loss function, $\ell_t(y)$, where $t \in \TT$ indexes the decision rule, and the goal is to learn which rule minimizes the expected loss.
-Then $\Theta$ would be defined as

-where $\prob \ell_t$ denotes the expected value of $\ell_t(Y)$ with respect to the distribution $\prob$ of $Y$.
-In the classification case I mentioned above, $\ell_t(y)$ might be an indicator corresponding to an event where rule $t$ ``misclassifies'' data point $y$, then $\Theta$ determines the classifier that minimizes the $\prob$-misclassification probability.
-This $\Theta$ is a functional of $\prob$, so if $\prob$ is uncertain, then $\Theta$ is an uncertain variable to be inferred.
-The first part of the paper will focus on the familiar parametric models; the prediction and nonparametric inference problems will be discussed in Sections~\ref{S:prediction}--\ref{S:semi}.
+Here I'll focus (almost) exclusively on this classical case; but see Section~\ref{S:imprecise} for a brief discussion of the case where the statistical model is imprecise in one or more ways.
+It can happen, however, that the inference problem doesn't originate with a parametric statistical model.
+In fact, most machine learning applications are of this type---where the to-be-inferred unknown is defined as the minimizer of some expected loss function.
+Fortunately, the framework developed here can be extended to such cases, but these details will be presented in a later installment in the series.

 Regardless of how $\Theta$ is defined, when the conditional distribution of $Y$, given $\Theta=\theta$, is precise, then an imprecise joint distribution for $(Y,\Theta)$ is determined by an imprecise or partial prior distribution for $\Theta$.
 This corresponds to a coherent lower/upper probability pair $(\lprob_\Theta, \uprob_\Theta)$ on $\TT$.
 Coherence ensures that there's a corresponding (closed and convex) collection of precise probability distributions on $\TT$ such that $\lprob_\Theta$ and $\uprob_\Theta$ are the lower and upper envelopes, respectively.
 That is, there's a prior {\em credal set}